Free summer meals for anyone under age 18

 Apply to become a 2026 Summer Meals and 2026-2027 Afterschool Meals site

-DCYF will finalize the list of free summer meals sites for 2026 by mid-May 2026.
-A complete list of sites, including addresses and meal service times, will be posted on this page.
+DCYF will post the list of free summer meal sites for 2026 by mid-May 2026.
+The list will include site addresses and meal times.

 Nondiscrimination statement